-On 1 May 2020, the Government of Canada introduced new regulations by order in council that classify certain firearms as prohibited that were previously classified as non-restricted or restricted.
+On 1 May 2020, the Government of Canada introduced regulations that classified certain firearms as prohibited that were previously classified as non-restricted or restricted.
 Bill C-21 formally legislates these classifications and outlines restrictions related to these firearms, as well as exceptions that permit owners to keep these firearms under certain conditions.